lazalajochy/azure-coneptos/README.md

 * **Private DNS Zone**

 In Azure is a private, internal DNS service that lets resources inside your VNet resolve names without going through the public internet.

+* **DNS (Domain Name System)**

+Is essentially the internet’s directory service.
+Its purpose is to translate human-friendly names into machine-friendly IP addresses.